 WE CANNOT EMPHASISE STRONGLY ENOUGH THAT YOU MUST CORRECTLY IDENTIFY YOUR MUSHROOMS.
 SOME MUSHROOMS ARE POISONOUS AND WILL MAKE YOU EXTREMELY SICK.
 A LITTLE SAFE GUARD TO FOLLOW IS ‘DON’T PICK ANY MUSHROOM OTHER THAN THE SAFFRON MILKCAP AND SLIPPERY JACK'.

-PLEASE CALL IN TO SEE OUR HELPFUL STAFF AT THE OBERON VISITOR INFORMATION CENTRE AND PICK UP A COLOUR BROCHURE SHOWING THE TWO EDIBLE MUSHROOM VARIETIES, corner of Ross Street and Edith Road.
+PLEASE CALL IN TO SEE OUR HELPFUL STAFF AT THE OBERON VISITOR INFORMATION CENTRE AND PICK UP A MAP AND INFORMATION ABOUT THE TWO EDIBLE MUSHROOM VARIETIES, corner of Ross Street and Edith Road.
 The Centre is open 7 days a week from 9.30am to 5.00pm.

 Be careful not to get lost and let someone know where you are picking mushrooms.